The power of a myth in swimrun comes from the person or thing associated with the myth.

 Hydration suffers from a similar myth - that you need to stay hydrated by drinking constantly, otherwise you will become dehydrated and under-perform (at best) or possibly die (at worst).

 In his book 'Waterlogged', sports physician and ultra-marathon runner Dr. Tim Noakes blows the stay-hydrated myth out of the water with indisputable science.
 Much of the myth lies at the door of the sports drink industry.
-The essential truth is - "drink when you are thirsty, and then stop".

 And there you have it.
 The power of a myth in swimrun usually comes down to misunderstandings, cognitive bias, and manipulation by companies in the sports industry.